 TSHRTA SERIES CE CERTIFICATION HYDRO DIPPING EQUIPMENT PAINT SPRAY BOOTH

 TSAUTOP® Paint Spray Booth with CE certification is a simple, safe, useful, eco and efficient Hydro Dipping Equipment.
-It is a required equipment for the whole hydro dipping process.
-It is very suitable for small dipping business owners.
+It is a piece of required equipment for the whole hydro dipping process.
+It is very suitable for all types of dipping business owners.
+This paint booth is available in two types, 1.5m for the single workplace; 3m for double workplaces.

 TSAUTOP® Paint Spray Booth is equipped low-noise, strong-flow and long-life water pump, ensure enough water flow to take away the painted fog.
-1500W pump for the 2.4m tank,750w for1.2m tank, we can make the tanks with various voltages as your requirements, such as single phase 110v,220v,3phases 220v,380v or the other special voltages.
+1500W pump for the 3m paint booth,750w for 1.5m booth, we can make the tanks with various voltages as your requirements, such as single-phase 110v,220v,3phases 220v,380v or the other special voltages.

 All working units are equipped with circuit breaker protection switches and emergency stop switch, ensure the safety of human and machines in the emergency.
-All wires are concealed and packed of protective pipe to prevent electrical leakage.
-All tanks have equipped earth wire to avoid electric shock.
+All wires are concealed and packed with protective pipes to prevent electrical leakage.
+All tanks have equipped with earth wire to avoid electric shock.

 What is a spray booth?